The Country Bears: Plot

-The Country Bears, an all-bear country rock band, disbanded in 1991 after years of popularity.
-Beary Barrington, a preteen bear adopted and raised by a human family, feels different.
+The Country Bears, a country rock band consisting entirely of anthropomorphic bears, had disbanded in 1991 after years of popularity.
+11 years later, Beary Barrington, a preteen bear adopted and raised by a human family, feels different.
 His adoptive parents tell him his family love him unconditionally and that differences lead everyone to their purposes.
 When Beary's adoptive older brother, Dex, tells him the truth about his background, Beary runs away and ventures out to the Country Bear Hall, the Country Bears' former concert hall.

-Beary learns from the caretaker Big Al and the band's manager Henry Dixen Taylor that Country Bear Hall is threatened with destruction by greedy banker Reed Thimple.
-After many attempts to save Country Bear Hall, Beary suggests that Henry hold a benefit concert, and the two set out to reunite the group with the band's bus driver and drummer, Roadie.
+Beary learns from the caretaker Big Al and the band's manager Henry Dixon Taylor that Country Bear Hall is threatened with destruction by greedy banker Reed Thimple.
+After many attempts to save Country Bear Hall, Beary suggests that Henry hold a benefit concert and the two set out to reunite the group with the band's bus driver and drummer Roadie.
 The Barringtons enlist police officers Cheets and Hamm to find Beary.

 First, they recruit Fred Bedderhead, the harmonica and electric bass player, who works as a security guard on the set of pop singer Krystal's latest music video.
-Henry needs promotion, and Beary suggests the group's former promoter Rip Holland, whom Henry claimed had "stolen" the Country Bears.
-Henry phones Rip, who gladly agrees to promote the show.
-Fred mentions a talent show history where they defeated an armpit musician named Benny Boggswaggle, who angrily struck Zeb Zoober.
+Henry needs promotion and Beary suggests the group's former promoter Rip Holland, whom Henry claimed had "stolen" the Country Bears.
+Henry phones Rip who gladly agrees to promote the show.
+Fred mentions a talent show history where they defeated an armpit musician named Benny Bogswaggle, who flew into an angry meltdown and struck Zeb Zoober, the band's fiddler with a wooden chair.
 Thimple approaches Big Al and learns about the Country Bears' plan and about Holland promoting the show.

-Next, they approach the band's fiddler Zeb Zoober, who has spent years drinking honey and owes a $500 bar tab.
+Next, they approach Zeb, who has spent years drinking honey and owes a $500 bar tab.
 Zeb wants to return but must pay his debt.
 Beary places a bet to let Zeb off the hook by beating the house band in a playoff.
 Zeb starts his performance poorly but wins after warming up.
 Officer Cheets and Officer Hamm approach Big Al for directions to where Beary went.
 Because of miscommunication, the officers think the bears have kidnapped Beary.

 Tennessee O'Neal, the one-string guitar player, is now a marriage counselor.
 He is very reluctant to rejoin the band because he wants to reconcile with his ex-girlfriend Trixie St. Claire, the band's keyboard player.
-After being chased by Officers Cheets and Hamm through a car wash, the Country Bears stop at a motel where Trixie St. Claire is performing.
+After being chased by Officers Cheets and Hamm through a car wash, the Country Bears stop at a motel where Trixie is performing.
 Tennessee sings a duet with her, and she comes with the band to their reunion.